almachelouche/middleman/content/email/AU/Service_reminder_winback/001_21-36m/Winback_svc_nooffer_21to36.md

 color='''white'''

 	copy = '''Hi <%${user.CustomAttribute['FullName']}%>,<br /><br />
+    Have you been seeing some one else?
 Our records show that it’s been a while since we’ve seen your Ford <nampelate> at one of our Service Departments.
     <br /> <br />

     It’s important that your <%${user.CustomAttribute['Model']}%> is serviced regularly by our Ford trained technicians to ensure you car is running at it’s absolute best.
     <br /> <br />
-    To book a service you can find your local Ford Dealer here.
+    To book a service you can find your local Ford Dealer  <a href="https://www.ford.com.au/dealership/" name="here" style="text-decoration:underline; color:#2D96CD">here</a>.
 Don’t forget to also book a free loan car&#185;  so we can keep you on the road during your service.
     '''

 [[module]]